French holidays and National holidays in France

 French holidays fete de la Musique

-To give some examples, you have the ham fair in Bayonne within the Aquitaine region, a classical music festival is held in the Ile de France region, an agricultural festival is held in Arras in the Nord Pas de Calais Region and a festival celebrating the middle ages is held in the Languedoc Roussillon region.
+To give some examples, you have the ham fair in Bayonne within the Aquitaine region that is now part of the Nouvelle-Aquitaine region and a classical music festival is held in the Ile de France region.
+There is an agricultural festival held in Arras in the Nord Pas de Calais Region that is now part of the Hauts-de-France region and a festival celebrating the middle ages is held in the Languedoc Roussillon region, which has changed to become part of the Occitanie region of France.

-Many festivals, or fetes as they are called in French, are held from the end of May to the end of September when the weather is better for outdoor activities and the Fete de la Musique is a popular music festival that is held throughout France in the June of each year.
+Many festivals, or fetes as they are called in French, are held from the end of May to the end of September when the weather is better for outdoor activities and the Fete de la Musique is a popular music festival that is held throughout France in the June of each year, which coincides with the summer solstice.
 Wine festivals are also held at specific times within the wine growing regions of France such as Bordeaux or Burgundy.

 There are of course many other festivals and traditional fetes that occur throughout France each year, with some of them even dating back to the 1800s, so it is always worth checking if there are any celebrations that will be happening whilst you are on holiday in France.

-There are also many different events organised at specific times of the year, just like the Christmas markets at places such as Strasbourg in the Alsace region or the Paris Plage during August, which is a beach area that is set up with activities, a true beach and swimming, for those of you in the capital city of France in the height of summer.
+Additionally, there are also many different events organised at specific times of the year, just like the Christmas markets at places such as Strasbourg in the Grand Est region or the Paris Plage during August, which is a beach area that is set up with activities, a true beach and swimming, for those of you in the capital city of France in the height of summer.

 French holidays boating pond